GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 A FIDO authenticator comes in three main types.
 1. Platform authenticator - A type of authenticator built into a client device.
 This can be implemented with hardware, such as a TPM chip, to store the private keys.
 A gesture can be provided with a PIN or biometrics, such as fingerprint readers or facial recognition.
 2. Roaming authenticator - Colloquially called a security key, a USB-A or C-based physical device that can be used wirelessly across devices over NFC and BT.
 Some examples include Yubico's Yubikey, Identiv's UTrust, RSA's DS-100, and others.
 If a PIV credential was also FIDO-certified, it would be categorized as a roaming authenticator.
 3. Passkeys - Passkeys are a recent addition to the FIDO2 ecosystem.
 The technical term for a passkey is a discoverable credential in the FIDO specification.
-Passkeys are similar to a platform authenticator, but the keys are exportable and shareable between devices and people.
+Passkeys are similar to a platform authenticator, but **the individual unique keys** are exportable and shareable between devices and people.
 While not desirable in a workforce identity context, passkeys may be valuable tools for agencies in certain low-assurance situations and other use cases to replace passwords.
 For more information on passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 Since FIDO2 leverages public key cryptography and is hardware-based, it is categorized as either a **single-factor or multi-factor cryptographic device** authenticator type in NIST Special Publication 800-63 and could achieve Authenticator Assurance Level 2 or 3.
 The specific level is dependent on multiple criteria with the authenticator as just one piece of an authentication transaction.